Collingswood Farmers' Market

 According to the New Jersey Department of Agriculture, community farmers’ markets are more popular today than ever because exceeding numbers of consumers are becoming interested in buying their fresh produce directly from local farmers.
 Leaders and business people in the community have recognized that smart consumers want to improve their diets through purchasing fresh produce.
 However, these markets go beyond, by providing economic viability and enhancing the quality of life in each community that creates this farm fresh experience.

-The Collingswood Farmers' Market - the longest running market in South Jersey - runs every Saturday from 8 a.m. to 12 p.m., May 6 to Thanksgiving between Collings and Irvin Aves along the PATCO high speedline.
+The Collingswood Farmers' Market - the longest running market in South Jersey - runs every Saturday from 8am to 12pm, from May to Thanksgiving between Collings and Irvin Aves along the PATCO high speedline.
 Parking is ample and free at the Collingswood PATCO Station and LumberYard garage, only a short walk away.

-NJ Monthly magazine's "Best of Jersey 2006" said the Collingswood’s farmer’s market had an “Authentic rural feel and hustle-bustle" and named it "Best Farm Stand" thanks in part to the local, in-season produce available right off farmers' trucks.
-The Market was named best in the nation in a 2009 American Farmland Trust poll.
+NJ Monthly Magazine said the Collingswood’s farmer’s market had an “Authentic rural feel and hustle-bustle" and named it "Best Farm Stand" thanks in part to the local, in-season produce available right off farmers' trucks.
+The Market was recently named one of the Top 3 Farms in the Nation by USA Daily.

-Dedicated "Market Nuts" can sign up for weekly notice of harvests, band schedules, recipes and more at www.CollingswoodMarket.com.
+Dedicated "Market Nuts" can sign up for weekly notice of harvests, band schedules, recipes and more here.